realityforge/zifnab/README.md

 ### Data File Format

 The `zifnab.hdf` package contains tools for reading and writing the data file format used by `Endless Sky`.
+The package is included in the `zifnab-hdf` artifact.

 #### Reading